CitrusDETR/Citrus-DETR/README.md

 # Citrus-DETR
-## Citrus-DETR's codebase to be open-sourced after official submission to ICCV2025
+## Citrus-DETR's code will be open-sourced as soon as it is officially accepted by ICCV2025.